“Everett has cultivated a reputation for his vast, genre-defying and sometimes gleefully unhinged body of work.” —New York Times

 “If part of the mission of the artist is to expand the thinking of the culture in which he exists, I have my work cut out for me.” —Percival Everett

 The May 2020 New York Times headline reading “Percival Everett Has a Book or Three Coming Out” deftly describes the magnitude of Percival Everett’s distinguished career.
-Highly praised for his storytelling and ability to address the toughest issues of our time with humor, grace, and originality, Everett is the author of more than thirty novels and story collections, including Telephone (2020), So Much Blue (2017), Glyph (2014), Percival Everett by Virgil Russell (2013), I Am Not Sidney Poitier (2009), and Erasure (2001), all published by Graywolf Press.
+Highly praised for his storytelling and ability to address the toughest issues of our time with humor, grace, and originality, Everett is the author of more than thirty novels and story collections, including Telephone (2020), which was a finalist for the 2021 Pulitzer Prize in fiction, So Much Blue (2017), Glyph (2014), Percival Everett by Virgil Russell (2013), I Am Not Sidney Poitier (2009), and Erasure (2001), all published by Graywolf Press.
 His most recent novel, Telephone, has three different endings, depending on the version you read—and you can’t know ahead of time which ending you will get.
 It is a deeply affecting story about the lengths to which loss and grief will drive us: a Percival Everett novel that will shake you to the core as it asks questions about the power of narrative to save.
 In a recent interview about the variable endings, he stated, “I’m interested not in the authority of the artist, but the authority of the reader.”

 Everett has won the Dos Passos Prize, the PEN Center USA Award for Fiction, the PEN Oakland/Josephine Miles Literary Award, the Hurston/Wright Legacy Award for Fiction, The 2010 Believer Book Award, the Premio Gregor von Rezzori, a Creative Capital Award, BS the Academy Award in Literature from The American Academy of Arts and Letters.
 He is the recipient of a Guggenheim Fellowship.